 4. Analyze how the 1964 presidential election changed the Vietnam situation for the U.S. Identify the Gulf of Tonkin incident and how LBJ’s retaliation after Pleiku helped muster Soviet support for North Vietnam.

 5. Summarize the military strategy the U.S. employed in Vietnam.
-How far was the U.S. willing to go to keep communism out of South Vietnam, and why wasn’t it willing to exert its full capacity for warfare on the North Vietnamese?
+Assess how far the U.S. was willing to go to keep communism out of South Vietnam, and why wasn’t it willing to exert its full capacity for warfare on the North Vietnamese.

-6. From Short Video: Analyze how the la Drang battle symbolized the Vietnam conflict.
-How did it exemplify the strategic problems the U.S. faced fighting in South Vietnam?
+6. From Short Video: Analyze how the la Drang battle typified the strategic problems the U.S. faced fighting the ground war in South Vietnam.

 7. Discuss how and why the Tet offensive was a turning point in Americans’ attitudes toward the Vietnam War.
 Analyze why its interpretation among journalists, historians, the Pentagon, and the public remain controversial.